PolymathicAI/PolymathicAI.github.io/_posts/2023-10-05-multiple-physics-pretraining.md

 For step one, we first use a recent method from the time-series forecasting literature called [Reversible Instance Normalization](https://openreview.net/forum?id=cGDAkQo1C0p).
 This method unifies the scales of different datasets for ingestion into the network then re-injects the scale information back into the output.
 The normalized state variables are individually projected into a shared space with field-specific weights (right side of figure above).

 From here, these can be processed by conventional transformers.
 However, we have a particular demand for scalability since many physical systems we are interested in are quite large.
 To minimize the computational load, we use an attention mechanism that looks only at one axis (time, height, width, ect) at a time to trade a bit of expressiveness for a significant computational savings.

+Step 2 is essentially the same process as what is called "autoregressive pretraining" in the language literature.
+While in language, until the recent emergence of chatbots, autoregressive language generation was seen as a convenient pretraining task, in surrogate modeling, autoregressive prediction is often our true objective as well.
+This makes it a natural approach to use over some of the other popular pretraining methods used in other fields.

 #### Single Models can Simultaneously Learn Diverse Physics